-14. Harassment Offenses
+14. HARASSMENT OFFENSES

-Harassment is defined as intentional, substantial, and unreasonable, verbal, physical or written contact that is initiated, maintained, or repeated.
+Harassment may be intentional, substantial, and unreasonable, verbal, physical or written contact/conduct that is initiated, maintained, or repeated.
 No student shall engage in harassment, intimidation or abuse of students or others based on actual or perceived race, creed, color, national origin, religion, sex, age, disability, sexual orientation, gender, gender identity, or a physical characteristic.